fennovj/fennovj.github.io/markdown/1-azureapps.md

 # Making Shiny apps in Linux container work in Azure App Service

+Some obstacles I encountered while getting it to work, and how I overcame them.

+---

+Fenno Vermeij, April 11, 2020

+---

 Over the last months and years, I have helped maintaining an infrastructure of shiny apps that me and my colleagues have created.
 First as plain R apps using [shiny-server](https://rstudio.com/products/shiny/shiny-server/), then moving them to Docker images, using [shinyproxy](https://www.shinyproxy.io/) to orchestrate the serving of containers.
 Recently, we decided to move our infrastructure to Azure.
 This has several advantages:

 * Azure App Service has built-in authentication using OAuth2, meaning without effort from our R programmers, we can add SSO that doesn't require us to handle any passwords.
 Customers can just log in with their usual microsoft account (which we add as a guest user to our Azure Tenant).